marcofalcone/Roman-McDonalds/README.md

 - Show the locations whose distance is less or equal to the radius given
 - Show an info window with the relative address when a marker is clicked
 - Show a message if no locations were found in the given radius

-## Packages used
-- @react-google-maps/api for the embedded map;
-- Haversine for haversine formula module;